Copilot Thoughts

 It just seems to me that the problem is a lot knottier than some people are making out.

-It’s not self-evidently the case that what Github Copilot is doing is breaking the rules, any more than it is clear that what happens when I read someone’s GPL’d code and learn something from it is following the rules…
+It’s not clear to me that what Github Copilot is doing is breaking the rules, any more than I am when I read someone’s GPL’d code and learn something from it…